LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/booleans.rst

 .. admonition:: Example

    Consider a banking application that can remind you when a bill is due.
-The application will notify the user that a bill is due soon, but *only if* the bill has not already been paid.
+The application will notify you that a bill is due soon, but *only if* the bill has not already been paid.

-In this example, we can phrase the condition as follows: Send a notification of an upcoming bill if the statement "the bill is unpaid" is true.
+In this example, we can phrase the condition as follows: Send a notification if "the bill is unpaid" is true.
 In order to formalize such a statement in code, we need a notion of what it means to be true or false.

 Boolean Values
 --------------